geokit/geokit-rails/CONFIG.markdown

-# You can configure Geokit in you environment files
+# You can configure Geokit in your environment files

 These defaults are used in `Geokit::Mappable.distance_to` and in `acts_as_mappable`